© 2023 ELECTRIFICATION COALITION

 Funded from Oct 1, 2021–Sept 30, 2026

-The Reduction of Truck Emission at Port facilities grant program provides funding to study truck idling and zero-emission alternatives at ports.
-See the program’s RFI here.
+The Reduction of Truck Emission at Port Facilities Grant Program provides funding to study truck idling and zero-emission alternatives at ports.
+Additionally, the program provides funding to eligible entities for deployment projects in or adjacent to ports that reduce port emissions.

-Distributed by the Department of Transportation/Maritime Administration
+Distributed by the Department of Transportation's Maritime Administration

 The Port Infrastructure Development Program supports planning and technical assistance for the electrification of ports.
 EV charging infrastructure for electric drayage vehicles and medium- and heavy-duty EVs, as well as related grid upgrades, are also eligible.